otrv4/otrv4/otrv4.md

       (MPIs must use the minimum-length encoding; i.e. no leading 0x00 bytes.
 This is important when calculating public key fingerprints.)

     ED448 points (POINT):
-      We need to choose a point serialization format for ed448 points
+      TODO: We need to choose a point serialization format for ed448 points

     Opaque variable-length data (DATA):
       4 byte unsigned len, big-endian